pdm-project/pdm/docs/docs/project.md

 Also, when you are executing `pdm init` or `pdm install`, PDM can auto-detect possible files to import if your PDM project has not been initialized yet.

-## Export locked packeges to alternative formats
+## Export locked packages to alternative formats

 You can also export `pdm.lock` to other formats, to ease the CI flow or image building process.
 Currently, only `requirements.txt` format is supported: